I have a number of outside work interests. Life needs a balance.

 I enjoy science fiction and was transfixed in my late teens by the writings of Isaac Asimov and his "Foundation" series with the concepts of psychohistory and the development of civilisations across the universe

-My father taught me chess from an early age and it was a rite of passage when i beat him at the age of 9.
+My father taught me chess from an early age and it was a rite of passage when I beat him at the age of 9.
 I went on to become junior champion of Southampton before other things intruded in life.
 But with chess computer programmes, i have rediscovered it again and enjoy very much.
-I also love table tennis, volley ball (Hampshire Youth Clubs top team of some year in the early 1970s!) and other sports, although sadly more watching these days than before
+I also love table tennis, volley ball (Hampshire Youth Clubs top team of a year in the early 1970s!) and other sports, although sadly more watching these days than before